 How To Care For Japanese Black Pine Bonsai

-No matter how you choose to care for your Japanese Balck Pine bonsai, you’re sure to love all the benefits that this plant provides; it’s tolerant of poor conditions and produces lovely dark greyish green needles.
+No matter how you choose to care for your Japanese Black Pine bonsai, you’re sure to reap the rewards of owning these healthy trees.

 Each needle is about five inches long, clustered in pairs.
 You can easily reduce the needle size if you prune your plant regularly.